 Line 11 holds the array of items displayed.
 Line 12 specifies the rendering type of the assessment.
 Items can be rendered into DOM elements that match the names of the item references, allowing the customer full control over placement (“inline”), or can be collected into a single DOM element, complete with navigation (“assess”).
 The request object and accompanying HTML in this segment of this tutorial will be rendered inline.
 In a few moments, we’ll look at the collected, or assess, rendering method.

-Line 13 sets the items to display state to “initial.”
-At different stages of the assessment process, other states may be “preview” (to audition an item, for example), “resume” (when a student has saved progress and wishes to continue), or “review” (after validation).
+Line 13 sets the items.
+By default, no state has to be defined.
+At different stages of the assessment process, other states may be “preview” (to audition an item, for example) or “review” (after validation).
 Finally, line 14 sets the assessment type as a “local_practice” type.
 This is ideal for questions that have been configured with a Check Answers button.
 Local practice allows the student to see validated results locally without submitting to the server.
 Using “submit_practice” will instead submit the assessment to the server, typically without using the Check Answers feature, leaving the decisions if, when, and how session reports are shown to the host environment.Note If you plan to use specific questions in multiple contexts, using the Author site to add a Check Answers button at the question level increases flexibility.
 You can use the feature for instant feedback, or suppress it for submitted graded assessments.
 We'll look at both options in this tutorial.

 Signing the Request

 The final step in the security and authentication process is to initialize and sign the request.
 The SDK’s